The site will keep you updated with tech and video games as well as technological news.

 that drove much of the PS3's basic design.

-Players who want to game privately on their consoles might be temporarily annoyed at the absence of Bluetooth headphone audio support for the PS4 at launch.
+Players who want to game privately on their consoles might be

-Players who want to game privately on their consoles might be temporarily annoyed at the absence of Bluetooth headphone audio support for the PS4 at launch.
+temporarily annoyed at the absence of Bluetooth headphone audio support

 This is offset somewhat: the PS4 can broadcast all game audio